awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	$ aws elbv2 create-load-balancer --cli-input-json file://application-load-balancer.json
 	```

-	>Make sure to note the ARN of the application load balancer for use in an upcoming step.
+	>Plese note the ARN of the application load balancer for use in an upcoming step.

 1. Browse to the Load Balancer console at [https://console.aws.amazon.com/ec2/v2/home#LoadBalancers:sort=loadBalancerName](https://console.aws.amazon.com/ec2/v2/home#LoadBalancers:sort=loadBalancerName) to check out your newly created load balancer.